JulienDavat/sage-agg-experiments/README.md

 We compare the following approaches:
 - **SaGe** is the SaGe query engine as defined in the [web preemption](https://hal.archives-ouvertes.fr/hal-02017155/document) model.
 The SaGe server is implemented in Python and the code is available [here](https://github.com/JulienDavat/sage-sparql-void/tree/master/server/sage-agg).
 The SaGe smart client is implemented as an extension of Apache Jena.
 The code is available [here](https://github.com/JulienDavat/sage-sparql-void/tree/master/client/sage).
-In our experiments, the SaGe server is configured with a maximum page size of results of **10000** mappings.
-The data are stored in an SQlite database with indexes on *SPO*, *OSP* and *POS*.
+In our experiments, the SaGe server is configured with a maximum page size of **10MB**.
+Datasets are stored in an SQLite database with B-Tree indexes on *SPO*, *OSP* and *POS*.

-- **SaGe-agg** is an extension of SaGe with our new partial aggregation operator.
-The server-side algorithm (Algorithm 1 in the paper) is implemented on the SaGe server.
+- **SaGe-agg** is an extension of SaGe with our new partial aggregations operator.
+The server-side algorithms (Algorithms 1, 2 and 3 in the paper) are implemented on the SaGe server.
 The code is available [here](https://github.com/JulienDavat/sage-sparql-void/tree/master/server/sage-agg/sage/query_engine/iterators/aggregates).
-The client-side algorithm (Algorithm 2 in the paper) is implemented in a Python client.
+The client-side algorithms (Algorithms 3 and 4 in the paper) are implemented in a Python client.
 The code is available [here](https://github.com/JulienDavat/sage-sparql-void/tree/master/client/sage-agg).
 For a fair comparison, SaGe-agg runs against the same server as SaGe.
-Moreover, we add a space limitation to bound the space allocated to the partial aggregation operator.
-When partial aggregations are used, this space limit replaces the page size limit.
-We set it to **10MBytes**.

 - **SaGe-approx** is the same extension as SaGe-agg where *COUNT DISTINCT* queries are evaluated using a probabilistic count algorithm
-([Hyperloglog](https://hal.archives-ouvertes.fr/hal-00406166/)).
+([Hyperloglog++](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/40671.pdf)).
 When SaGe-approx is used, the SaGe server is configured to compute
 *COUNT DISTINCT* queries with an error rate of **2%**.

 - **TPF** is the TPF query engine as defined in the [Triple Pattern Fragments](https://www.sciencedirect.com/science/article/pii/S1570826816000214?casa_token=zWODejXE39sAAAAA:RPCFYKEWtqJWpO2XF-zr55ze7M46PxRldPDt-NDwVgKZ2bIiGhJa2UEOXCCkgrPMYA6I6KZ9TKA) model.
 We use the